hide

 Digital nomad: an overview

-In creative industries especially, more and more companies and institutions are seeing that being in an office doesn’t always equal optimal productivity.
-Meanwhile, workers - especially since the pandemic - have increasingly explored alternative ways of working.
+Companies and institutions saw that being in an office didn’t always equal optimal productivity.
+Meanwhile, workers were curious about exploring alternative ways of working.
 Location is less crucial than ever.
+Simply put, a large portion of the workforce isn’t grounded in the physical as it once was.

 Download our guide to teaching English around the world